 Not a member but want to buy a copy?
 You'll need to create a free My APA account to purchase.
 Create account

-This edition of Zoning Practice discusses the various options for publishing modern, interactive zoning codes and comprehensive plans in a feature-rich, web-ready format.
+This issue of Zoning Practice identifies and evaluates eight options for publishing modern, interactive zoning codes and comprehensive plans in a feature-rich, web-ready format.
 And it recommends project management strategies for deploying, testing, and maintaining new software and online work products.

 About the Author